uclatonystark/ece202Aproj/index.md

   - Comparing to other other localization, using dead reckoning with IMU and five pressure sensors is very light weight and cost efficient
   - Existed products such as pedals, clickers or human helpers are extremely expensive
 - Novelty
-  - Unlike other existed products, this glove can make user to switch page without having to press a pedal or help from a helper
+  - Unlike other existed products, this glove can make user switch page without having to press a pedal or help from a helper

 ### Weakness
 - Set up time